geoscript/geoscript-js/doc/api/geom/bounds.rst

 .. class:: Bounds

-    Create a new bounds given minx, miny, maxx, maxy, and an optional projection.
+    Create a new bounds given minX, minY, maxX, maxY, and an optional projection.